lholliger/www/content/posts/ikea_co2.md

 One thing to note about this device, however, is it works Matter over Thread.
 Unlike most Matter devices that work over Wi-Fi, this needs a Thread-compatible device!
 For me, that is one of my HomePods or Apple TV, but this may be an issue if you're looking to do this in a non-Threaded Home Assistant setup.
 This device added just fine to my HomeKit, which then easily gave me a pairing code for Home Assistant.

-Excited to see what else IKEA comes up with next for smart home!
+I'm excited to see what else IKEA comes up with next for the smart home!

 ![](/assets/images/ikea_co2/E84C7DD9-2C3A-432C-B04D-3D2F39E685F8_1_102_o.jpeg)